Frequently Asked Questions

 The majority of the individuals who got COVID-19 after being fully vaccinated, experienced less severe symptoms, the CDC notes.

 Even in the case of the Delta variant, it seems breakthrough cases are rarely severe.
+In New York, for example, .07 percent of fully vaccinated people have been hospitalized.
+In Minnesota, there’s a similar pattern: .08 percent of fully vaccinated people have been hospitalized.

 Ultimately, the risks of getting very sick from COVID-19 are far higher if you are not vaccinated.
+The COVID-19 hospitalization rate is 12 times higher in unvaccinated people, compared to vaccinated people, per the CDC.

 However, it is still important to stay home if you have any symptoms of COVID-19.
 While the risks of getting very sick are low, if you are infected with the Delta variant, you could risk passing on a case to someone else.